 welds with poor weld edge preparation,

 welds that are creating cracks, lack of fusion, porosity or spatter,

-and lets not forget the ever the influence of welds made in changing environmental conditions.
+and lets not forget, the influence of welds that are made in changing environmental conditions.

 If you are a weld shop decision maker and you want to create cost affective changes in the weld shop, you have these two simple options;

 Or use the unique manual / robot MIG and flux cored

 weld process control training resources. available at this site.

 Ed's simple Weld Clock Method, simplfies MIG & FCAW settings

 Set the MIG pipe root weld, or a common 16 gauge weld.